This IRS tax rule can help owners save on capital gains taxes by reinvesting in their business.

 What is a 1031 exchange?

-A 1031 exchange is very straightforward.
-If a business owner has property they currently own, they can sell that property, and if they reinvest the proceeds into a replacement property, there’s no immediate tax consequence to that particular transaction.
-They can defer any capital gains taxes associated with that sale.
+A 1031 exchange is a tax-deferred transaction.
+If a business owner has property they currently own, they can sell that property, and if they reinvest the proceeds into a replacement property, they can defer any capital gains taxes associated with that sale.

 What types of properties qualify?